Colonoscopies are tests used to detect colon cancer, which is the third most common cancer in the U.S.

 You can get coverage for over-the-counter, pre-colonoscopy laxatives (these may be referred to by your doctor or pharmacist as "cleansing preparations").
 Your plan coverage is limited to 2 preparations every 365 days, and they require a written prescription from your doctor.

 While colonoscopies certainly aren't pleasant, they can be life-saving.
 Talk with your doctor or Premera customer service if you have questions about when you should be screened.
-You can also use our Find a Doctor tool to compare costs for healthcare procedures including colonoscopies.
-Sign in to your Premera account and use Find a Doctor tool to view costs.
+Sign in and use Find a Doctor to compare in-network costs for healthcare procedures including colonoscopies.

 Benefits under your health plan may differ, so refer to your benefit booklet for information on what your specific health plan covers.